epikowa/epikowa_epipure/README.md

 Immutable types are : `Int`, `Float`, `String`, all classes implementing `epikowa.epipure.EpiPure` and all classes marked with `@:immutable`. `Null<T>` also is considered immutable if `T` is immutable.

 For any other generic class, type parameters are not checked.

+# Using EpiObservable
+`EpiObservable`s' fields can be observed for changes.
+In order to allow that, they can only contain `EpiPure` or immutable types.

+[!WARNING]
+At the moment, custom constructors are not supported.
+They should be soon.